Warren Buffett Two-List Rule: The 25/5 Priority System

 Conclusion

-The Two-List Method solves one specific problem better than any other prioritization framework: too many genuinely good goals competing for too little time.
-The 5/25 rule works not by helping you do more, but by giving you a structured way to do less.
+The Warren Buffett two-list rule solves one specific problem better than any other prioritization framework: too many genuinely good goals competing for too little time.
+The 25/5 system works not by helping you do more, but by giving you a structured way to do less.

-Whether Warren Buffett gave this Warren Buffett prioritization advice to Mike Flint doesn’t matter.
-What matters is whether you’re willing to write down 25 goals and then look at 20 of them and say “not now.”
+Whether Warren Buffett gave this Warren Buffett prioritization advice to Mike Flint does not matter.
+What matters is whether you are willing to write down 25 goals and then look at 20 of them and say “not now.”

-The hardest part isn’t choosing your top 5.
-It’s accepting that the other 20 were never going to get done anyway – and pretending otherwise was the real waste of your time.
+The hardest part is not choosing your top 5.
+It is accepting that the other 20 were never going to get done anyway, and pretending otherwise was the real waste of your time.
+The Goals and Progress workbook codifies this practice in its Goal Setting phase so you have a reusable template for the next quarter.

 In the next 10 minutes